Wafaaismail/Cool-Compiler-/README.md

 ### Output:

-  for right code, it will produce the parse tree of this code.
+  For right code, it will produce the parse tree of this code.

-  for wrong one, it will show the error in the file.
+  For wrong one, it will show the error in the file and where it's.

   * The parse tree for the for [goodParser.cl](https://github.com/Wafaaismail/Cool-Compiler-/blob/master/testCases/goodParser.cl) example: